 Reasons to Propagate Monstera Adansonii

-Further, propagation is also a cost-effective way to get more plants for your garden and a method to create new cultivars and varieties of your existing Monstera.
+Propagation is an efficient method to create new cultivars and varieties of your existing Monstera.

 As a plant lover, you might also have the below-mentioned reasons to propagate your Swiss Cheese Plant: